 (2) No such grant or advance shall be made by the Treasurer except upon the recommendation of the Minister and every such grant or advance shall be made upon such terms and subject to such conditions as the Minister may determine.

-[Section 53 inserted by No. 22 of 1974 s.
-16; amended by No. 14 of 1996 s.
+[Section 53 inserted: No. 22 of 1974 s.
+16; amended: No. 14 of 1996 s.
 4.]

-54. Acts etc., not to be actionable
+54. Acts etc. not to be actionable

 Subject to section 55, no action shall lie, and no proceedings of any kind shall be instituted or heard in any court in respect of any act or decision of the Minister or any person or body authorised by him in the exercise or purported exercise of his powers under this Part.

-[Section 54 inserted by No. 22 of 1974 s.
+[Section 54 inserted: No. 22 of 1974 s.
 17.]

 55. Saving for personal injury claims